foxminchan/LawKnowledge/README.md

 ## 🫂 Code of Conduct

-Help us keep Angular open and inclusive.
+Help us keep Law Knowledge open and inclusive.
 Please read and follow our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 # Contributer